kerns/commander-v/README.md

 A restless boy, determined to see the world, lost his way back home at what he thought was the end of his journey.
 Fate had him spend a decade more at sea, in close quarters with a man he would come to know as Commander V.

 During this time, the boy was captivated and ultimately transformed by the Commander's unwavering passion for tidiness, coherence, and context in all aspects of his care for the ship.
+Everything about life at sea with Commander V was a lesson in the importance of structure and order.

 As their time together drew to a close, the boy felt heavy with the burden of a debt he knew he could never repay.
-Not for the years of food, shelter, and companionship – but for the gift of a new, or as he would one day come to describe it, _different_ way of thinking.
+Not for the years of food, shelter, and companionship – but for the gift of a new, or as he would one day come to describe it... _different_ way of thinking.

-In the years that followed, he lost the burden of that debt.
-But never an opportunity to signal a public tribute to Commander V. Why else has every Apple since 1983 used "Command V" for paste? [<a name="myfootnote1">1</a>] If not because of a boy, who grew into a man.
+In the years that followed he lost the burden of that debt.
+But never an opportunity to signal a public tribute to Commander V. It's the reason every Apple Computer since 1983 has used "Command V" for paste [<a name="myfootnote1">1</a>].
+Because of a boy who grew into a man.
+A man we knew as **_STEVE JOBS_**.

-A MAN WE KNEW AS **STEVE JOBS**!

 ## Feedback